pbuehler/SIDSRoot/README.md

 3. Install optionally [BAT](https://www.mppmu.mpg.de/bat/) and [Cuba](http://www.feynarts.de/cuba/) libraries.

   These libraries are required to enable the Bayesian analyses.
-  Follow the installation instructions found on the BAT and Cuba webpage and install the libraries in standard location via make install (for now the cmake find modules for BAT and Cuba are searching the libraries in the following paths: /usr/local/lib /usr/local/include/BAT /opt/local/lib /opt/local/include/BAT).
+  Follow the installation instructions found on the [BAT](https://www.mppmu.mpg.de/bat/) and [Cuba](http://www.feynarts.de/cuba/) webpages and install the libraries in standard locations via make install.
+  (for now the cmake find modules for BAT and Cuba are searching the libraries in the following paths:
+    /usr/local/lib
+    /usr/local/include/BAT
+    /opt/local/lib
+    /opt/local/include/BAT).

 4. Install SIDSRoot